woowu/changes-since-picasso-4-upgrading/README.md

 Download <a href="changes-detail.txt">the list file</a> and open it in a text editor.

+In the list,

+- The changed files are grouped into functional categories.
+- For each changed file, the following information are listed:
+  - The number of changed lines
+  - The ratio of number of inserted lines and number of deleted lines are indicated by number of symbols '+' and number of symbols '-'
+  - If the change of a file contains one or more TODO marks, the filename will be marked as `filename*`
+  - If a function category contains one or more files which has TODO changes, then the function category itself will be marked as `function-name*`

 ## How The Information Produced

 ### Scope of change